Intel Management Engine: Modules

+The intricacies of working with Intel ME

+It should also be noted that the ME region requires special cleaning and subsequent initialisation, for example, after replacing the platform hub on the motherboard.

+Usually, this requires an SPI programmer.

+There are known successful cases of this operation being performed.

 Security vulnerabilities

 Several weaknesses have been found in the ME.
 On May 1, 2017, Intel confirmed a Remote Elevation of Privilege bug (SA-00075) in its Management Technology.
 Every Intel platform with provisioned Intel Standard Manageability, Active Management Technology, or Small Business Technology, from Nehalem in 2008 to Kaby Lake in 2017 has a remotely exploitable security hole in the ME.
 Several ways to disable the ME without authorization that could allow ME's functions to be sabotaged have been found.
 Additional major security flaws in the ME affecting a very large number of computers incorporating ME, Trusted Execution Engine (TXE), and Server Platform Services (SPS) firmware, from Skylake in 2015 to Coffee Lake in 2017, were confirmed by Intel on November 20, 2017 (SA-00086).
 Unlike SA-00075, this bug is even present if AMT is absent, not provisioned or if the ME was "disabled" by any of the known unofficial methods.
 In July 2018, another set of vulnerabilities was disclosed (SA-00112).
 In September 2018, yet another vulnerability was published (SA-00125).